JanHerca/urantiapedia/output/wikijs/en/article/Jan_Herca/Tarichea.md

 In the War of the Jews we read:

 > «So Vespasian sent his son Titus to Caesarea Maritima to bring the remaining forces to Scythopolis, the largest city of the Decapolis, not far from Tiberias, where the two met.
-Advancing at the head of three legions, he camped three and a half miles from Tiberias, at a post in sight of the rebels, called Senabris.» [_BJ_ III : 9.7]
+Advancing at the head of three legions, he camped three and a half miles from Tiberias, at a post in sight of the rebels, called Senabris.» ([_BJ_ III : 9.7](/en/book/Judaism/The_Works_of_Flavius_Josephus/War_3#v9_7))

 On this occasion, the rebels were the people of Tiberias, who wisely decided to surrender when they found three Roman legions at the gates of their city.
 It must be remembered that a legion consisted of sixty centuries, and each century of one hundred men commanded by a centurion, which totaled 18,000 men.
 In addition, Titus commanded a cavalry group of 600 men and Trajan another of 400 men.

 Tiberias having been surrendered, Vespasian now turned his attention to Tarichea, where many of the more stubborn rebels had entrenched themselves, fleeing from Tiberias and the surrounding towns.
-According to Josephus, this city, "like Tiberias, is situated at the foot of a mountain, and on both sides on which it is not washed by the sea (of Gennesaret), had been strongly fortified by Josephus, though not so strongly as Tiberias." (_BJ_ III: 10.1).
+According to Josephus, this city, “like Tiberias, is situated at the foot of a mountain, and on both sides on which it is not washed by the sea (of Gennesaret), had been strongly fortified by Josephus, though not so strongly as Tiberias.” ([_BJ_ III: 10.1](/en/book/Judaism/The_Works_of_Flavius_Josephus/War_3#v10_1))

 ## The Battle of Tariquea

 The Battle of Tarichea began while Vespasian was still organising his defences.
 He had ordered a defensive wall to be built, in anticipation of the difficult task of capturing Tarichea.
 But then one of the Tarichean rebels, named Jesu (Jesus), together with a group of brave volunteers, sailed across the sea to attack the people building the wall.
 It was a brave gesture that lasted only a short time.
 The Roman legionaries repelled the attack, forcing the Taricheans to retreat to the beach, take up their boats and move out of arrow range into the sea.

 While this was going on Vespasian heard that the bulk of the Tarichaean troops were preparing for the attack on the plain in front of the city, so he sent his son Titus with 600 cavalry to disperse them.
 But his son soon realised that they were outnumbered and asked his father for reinforcements.
-The latter sent a fresh contingent of 2,000 archers commanded by Antony and Silo "to surround them against the city's mountain, and to repel those on the walls."
+The latter sent a fresh contingent of 2,000 archers commanded by Antony and Silo “to surround them against the city's mountain, and to repel those on the walls.”
 Trajan, with his cavalry, also joined the charge, which caused Titus to harangue his men to have all the glory of the battle, since with such reinforcements the victory would otherwise be less than admirable.
 This harangue aroused such fury in Titus' men that they overran the Tarichaeans, who were surprised by this reaction of the Romans.

 In reality, only a small minority wanted to fight the Romans, the rest having been driven away by force and fear.
 Seeing the advantageous situation, Titus rode his troops into the city on horseback, riding across the water.
 Terrified by the Roman general's audacity, many fled.
 Jesu and his followers crossed the sea.
 Others tried to follow in their footsteps by setting out to sea in boats.
 But it was their downfall, because they found themselves face to face with the Romans, who massacred them.